Developer guide

 Tip

-If you do not see Threat detection in the left navigation menu, contact your account manager to add Threat detection to your service agreement.
+If you don't see threat detection in the left-side navigation menu, contact your account manager to add Threat detection to your service agreement.

 Software Trust offers the following types of threat detection:

 Releases protect keys by restricting their use to pre-approved dates and times.
 The pre-approved date and time selected for a release is referred to as a release window.
-Within a release window, organizations can control which keypairs can be used, who can use them, and the maximum number of signatures that can be used during the release.
+Within a release window, organizations can control which keypairs to use, who can use them, and the maximum number of signatures to use.

 Sign in to DigiCert ONE.